zivlir/new_sc/README.md

-About script_SA.py
+About script_SA.py:

 Permissions:
-Commercial use - No permission
+Commercial use - No permission,
-Modification - No permission
+Modification - No permission,
 Distribution - No permission

-For educational use only
+For educational use only.

 2020 github zivlir